dhollerbach/minikube-setup/README.md

 ## Prerequisites

-The `minikube.sh` script makes extensive use of [Homebrew](https://brew.sh/) and [Docker](https://www.docker.com/) to install dependencies and packages and to run Minikube.
-Please make sure both are installed on your system before continuing.
+The `minikube.sh` script makes extensive use of [Homebrew](https://brew.sh/) to install dependencies and packages and to run Minikube.
+This script can install Homebrew for you if you select "y" when prompted.
+Otherwise, install [Homebrew](https://brew.sh/) manually.

 ## Installation